la83la/about_emotion/README.md

 ### Apply Sentiment Analysis on forum corpus data, and used it for stock market trend prediction.

-There is two parts of this project: English and Chinese.
+There is two parts in this project: English and Chinese.

 <!-- Badges -->